openebs-archive/openebs-docs/docs/kb.md

    kubectl edit deploy pvc-4cfacfdd-76d7-11e9-9319-42010a800230-rep
    ```

-   Perform step 3 and 4 and then save the changes.
-This will modify the replica count and hostname details where the replica pod has to be scheduled.
+   Perform Step 3 and 4 and then save the changes.
+There will require to modify the replica count and required hostname details where the replica pod has to be scheduled.

 3. Edit `replicas` value under `spec` with the required number.
 It was `replicas: 1` during the initial deployment.
 With following change, replicas count will change to 2.

-   Example:
+   **Example:**

    ```
    replicas: 2
    ```

-4. Add corresponding hostnames under value in   `spec.template.spec.affinity.nodeAffinity.nodeSelectorTerms`
+4. Add corresponding hostnames under value in   `spec.template.spec.affinity.nodeAffinity.nodeSelectorTerms`.
+The following the sample snippet for adding the required hostnames.

    ```
        spec: